KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     - the name of the json attribute - **movie_id**, **title**, **budget** and **runtime**

-3. Some of the attributes in our JSON data set contains multiple entries.
+3. Some of the attributes in our JSON data set contain multiple entries.
 For example, cast and crew contain lists of names.
 To include these attributes in our query, we simply tell the SQL engine to loop over and collect all the values.
 Here is an example of how to extract the list of cast members and the names of the crew that worked on each movie:

     ```
     <copy>SELECT
     m.doc.movie_id,
     m.doc.title,
     m.doc.budget,